SJSU-AD/FusionAD/src/modules/geodesy/README.md

 [INFO] [1539120161.615256]: Published Path with 50 steps
 ```

-A path will publish at the rate noted in the output path publishing method (called in the try block from [Usage: Online or rosbag Validation](Usage-for-online-or-vrosbag-validation)).
+A path will publish at the rate noted in the output path publishing method (called in the try block from [Usage - Online/rosbag Validation](Usage---onlinerosbag-validation)).
 The default rate is 1 Hz.
 It is highly reccomended to keep this value as is.
 *Example:* The publishing method for ENU conversion is `interpolation_publish_ENU()`

 **NOTE:** If the launch file does not run, double check that the repo is built with